The Calorimeter Theory

 Oil is used for transportaition.

-So my suggestion is that we stop use of coal and gas as soon as possible, we
+So my suggestion is that we stop use of coal and gas as soon as possible,

-still use oil but only for aviation.
+we still use oil but only for transportation with larger vehicles, ships and aviation.

 which might be acceptable.